jongwooo/likelionmju-serverless-bot/README.md

 15. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

+## ✅ Testing

+### Creating New Tests

+Check out the [Jest documentation](https://jestjs.io/docs/en/snapshot-testing) for how to write more tests.

+### Running Tests

+To run Jest tests on the project, run `npm test` on the command line.

+## ❗ Code of Conduct

+I expect everyone participating in the contributing to abide by [Code of Conduct](CODE_OF_CONDUCT.md).

+## 🤝 How to Contribute

+Check out [Contributing guide](CONTRIBUTING.md) for ideas on contributing and setup steps for getting our repositories up and running on your local machine.

+## 🐛 Bug reporting

+If you found a bug in this repository, please let me know through the [Issue](https://github.com/jongwooo/likelionmju-serverless-bot/issues).

 ## 📝 License

 Licensed under the [MIT License](LICENSE).